How to Password Protect Files Online

 - Generate the link

-- Send the link to the recipient via one channel (e.g., email)
+- Send the link to the recipient via one channel (email)

-- Send the password via a different channel (e.g., text message or phone call)
+- Send the password via a different channel (text message or phone call)

-Why this works: Since the link and password travel separately, an intercepted email doesn't give attackers both pieces.
-The recipient enters the password at download time.
+Since the link and password travel separately, an intercepted email does not give attackers both pieces.

-Best for: One-time sharing with clients, contractors, or vendors.
-Minimal setup, maximum security.
+Good for: One-time sharing with clients, contractors, or vendors.
+Minimal setup.

 Pros: